Abundance · country case studies

 What it looks like when a country lifts the child out of the basement.

 The Omelas argument (§5 on the main page) asks whether the underclass suffering that subsidizes the rich world is load-bearing.
-The pilots (§6) answered at the household and city scale: no. These five cases answer at the country scale: also no.
+The pilots (§6) answered at the household and city scale: no. These eleven cases answer at the country scale: also no.

 Back to the main page